-There was no declared dividend in 2013.
-On December 10, 2012, our Board of Directors declared a special dividend of \$0.10 per share to all common shares and preferred shares (on an as-converted basis) outstanding.
-The dividend in the aggregate amount of approximately \$3.1 million was paid in cash on December 26, 2012 to all shareholders of record on December 20, 2012.
+There were no declared dividends in 2014 and 2013.
 Future decisions to pay cash dividends are at the discretion of our Board of Directors.
 It is our intention to retain future profits for use in the development and expansion of our business and for general corporate purposes.